linto-ai/linto-stt/nemo/README.md

 ### Example with high latency

-Here is a config for high latency streaming (for better accuracy) in english that you can use as a starting point:
+Here is a config for high latency streaming (for better accuracy) in English that you can use as a starting point:

 ```
 SERVICE_MODE=websocket